Race Details & Guidelines

 City to Sky uses chip timing and multiple splits with live tracking on the Competitive Timing app and personal results print out at finish line.
 For split and app information, please see our Course page.

-Mandatory Gear to be Carried During Race: Headlamp (start is before sunrise), reusable cup (provided at packet pickup), waterproof + breathable hooded jacket, space blanket, 32 oz. water carrying capacity (don’t have to carry that much, just have capacity). *IMPORTANT* Please bring your pack with mandatory gear to be carried during the race to bib pickup.
+Mandatory Gear to be Carried During Race [50K Only]: Headlamp (start is before sunrise), reusable cup (provided at packet pickup), waterproof + breathable hooded jacket, space blanket, 32 oz. water carrying capacity (don’t have to carry that much, just have capacity). *IMPORTANT* Please bring your pack with mandatory gear to be carried during the race to bib pickup.

 Recommended Gear: Hat/neck gaiter, gloves, extra top layer, rain pants, sunscreen, whistle (many packs come with them), phone, reserve food, bear spray.

-Drop Bags: You will be issued a custom C2S drop bag when you pick up your bib.
+Drop Bags [50K Only]: You will be issued a custom C2S drop bag when you pick up your bib.
 Bring it to the start line and we’ll have it ready for you at the halfway aid station at the Pattee Canyon picnic area.

-Course Snackies: We’ll have GU gels, GU hydration drink, Sport Beans, quesadillas, pickles, broth, chips, fruit, Oreos and other treats for you.
+Course Snackies: We’ll have GU gels, GU hydration drink, pickles, chips, fruit, Oreos and other treats and drinks for you.
 Not necessarily in that order or at every aid station.
-More deets to follow on gel flavorings.

 Course Safety: After exiting the Barmeyer Trailhead, you must run AGAINST Traffic down Pattee Canyon Drive (left side of road).
 Do not to cross until you are cleared by a course marshal at the trailhead next to the gas pipeline.
 If you cross before the course marshal gives you the OK, you will be disqualified.
 It’s a busy road with a blind corner.
 DON’T CROSS EARLY!
 We aren’t trying to be mean about it; we just want make sure runners are as safe as possible here.

-Pengelly Ridge Trail: Please run up Pengelly Ridge Trail (about mile 2-3.5) single file except to pass.
+Pengelly Ridge Trail [50K Only]: Please run up Pengelly Ridge Trail (about mile 2-3.5) single file except to pass.
 It’s a braided trail and land managers have requested we run the beaten path… not the least.

 Post-Race Celebration: We’ll offer hot food and cold Big Sky Brewing beer at our finish line – jam out to tunes and celebrate your accomplishment!

-Awards: Awards for top 3 female, nonbinary and male.
+Awards: Awards for top 3 female, nonbinary and male and top Master runners for both races.

 Cupless Event: All runners will receive a HydraPak Speed Cup to fill at aid stations and the finish line.
 The cup is super lightweight, collapsible and easy to carry.
 As this is a challenging course, we do suggest you carry and fill your own hydration devices at the aid stations.

-Packet Pickup: You must pick up your bib on Saturday, October 19 from 3 – 6 pm at Run Wild Missoula in downtown Missoula.
-There is no race day packet pickup. *IMPORTANT* Please bring your pack with mandatory gear to be carried during the race.
+Packet Pickup: You must pick up your bib on Saturday, October 18 from 2 – 6 pm at the Run Wild Missoula office, 125 East Main Street, in downtown Missoula.
+There is no race day packet pickup. *IMPORTANT* [50K Only] Please bring your pack with mandatory gear to be carried during the race.

-Shirt Exchange: If you’d like to exchange your race shirt for another size, you can do so after finishing the race or at the RWM office the week following the race.
+Shirt Exchange: If you’d like to exchange your FINISHERS shirt for another size, you can do so after finishing the race or at the RWM office the week following the race.

-Age Requirement: City to Sky recommends participants be at minimum 14 years old.
+Age Requirement: City to Sky recommends 50K participants be at minimum 14 years old.
 Should your child under 14 years wish to race, please contact the race director.
+We do not impose an age limit on the 25K, but please advise its not an easy or short hike for children.

 Poles: You may use trekking poles.